MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### <a name="partialrecords"></a>Pattern - Use partial records when looping over data

-If welll defined what fields you need to access, you can specify the fields to limited feilds loaded from the db.
+While writing code, you know which fields you need to access, then you use partial records to specify the fields and limit what is loaded from the db.
+This removed the need for loading unnecessary fields and joining unnecessary table extensions

 tbd

 ### <a name="tips"></a>Other AL performance tips and tricks

 If you need a fast, non-blocking number sequence that can be used from AL, refer to the number sequence object type.
 Use a number sequence object if you: